TakamichiOsumi/Containerized-Dev-Env/README.md

 # dockerfiles (Work in progress)

-Making a handy and ready-to-use container image to develop PostgreSQL.
+Making a handy and ready-to-use container image to develop PostgreSQL for hobby projects.